arya46/VQA-Flask-App/README.md

 ## Technical Aspect
 The model used in the app is trained on [VQA 2.0](https://visualqa.org/download.html) dataset.
 The accuracy of the paper on this dataset is 54%.
 The model used in the Flask app has an accuracy of 49.20%.

+To know more about the implementation details of the model, check out the ipython notebooks [here](https://github.com/arya46/portfolio_notebooks/tree/master/Visual%20Question%20Answering).

 ## Running the app locally
 *The Code is written in Python 3.7.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.*